Cannabis Use Disorder

 What's offered, and what we usually start with.

-Strongest evidence for cannabis use disorder.
+Supplementary support.
+Strong evidence for cannabis use disorder.

 Short, structured.
 Helpful for ambivalence.